All posts by Joanna

 I define enchantment as the feelings that accompany experiences of fun, blessing, luck, charm, beauty, awe, and wonder.
 To maximize enchantment, however, those feelings require attention, appreciation, and amplification.
 Enchantment doesn’t necessarily happen by itself.
 It takes practice.

 I titled The Practice of Enchantment long after I wrote most of the book.
 The phrase had been in my mind for awhile, but I didn’t think it would find its way onto a collection of personal, myth-focused essays.
-The more I thought about it though, the more it seemed appropriate in a poetic kind of way.
+The more I thought about it though, the more the title seemed appropriate in a poetic kind of way.

 Your invitation to enchantment